Nordstrom/nordypy/README.md

 </a>

 Run a single query and return data as records or as a pandas dataframe.
+Works for redshift, mysql and teradata.

 ```python
 sql = 'select top 10 * from schema.my_table;'